pranjalvora15/search-optimization/README.md

       }
     });

-    /* Manytimes Irrespective of bad response, say 404 or 500, api call will still fulfill the promise to avoid that one can check response.ok if it is false one can throw their own error
+    /* Manytimes irrespective of bad response, say 404 or 500, api call will still fulfill the promise to avoid that one can check response.ok if it is false one can throw their own error